 Founded in 1998, Shane’s Inspiration memorializes Shane Alexander Williams, born in 1997 with spinal muscular atrophy and only survived two weeks.
 To pay tribute to their son’s short life, Catherine Curry-Williams and Scott Williams, along with their good friend Tiffany Harris, created a universally accessible, all-inclusive playground which allows children with disabilities to play alongside other children.
 The first playground opened in 2000 at L.A.’s Griffith Park.
 As of March 2018, Shane’s Inspiration celebrated 20 years as a global leader in creating numerous inclusive playgrounds and educational programs for children with disabilities.
 To support Shane’s Inspiration, sign up to become a volunteer.
 You can also make a one-time or monthly financial donation, an Honor or Memorial Gift, or a Planned Gift.

-Overall, just remember that kindness and good deeds go a long way.
+Overall, just remember that giving “Thanks” and “giving” goes a long way.
 You can support the non-profit organizations listed above.
 Or show your favorite charity some love; let them know you’re thankful for their good work.
 All that you put out into the world – it moves, eventually, back to you.

 * * * * *